jephter-olamiposi/TIC_TAC_TOE-Multiplayer/README.md

 cargo run
 ```

-You can change the WebSocket URL in `GameService` if you want to connect to production.
+You can change the WebSocket URL in `GameApp` if you want to connect locally.

 ---